πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 A content planning platform is software that helps you organise, schedule, and track content across channels.
 It typically includes a calendar view, content briefs, approval workflows, and collaboration tools.
 Some platforms (like PostEverywhere) also handle publishing; others (like Notion) are planning-only.

 Trello and Notion both have genuinely useful free plans.
-If you want planning plus publishing combined, PostEverywhere Starter at $19/mo is the cheapest all-in-one option.
+CoSchedule added a free Calendar plan in 2025 too.
+If you want planning plus publishing combined, PostEverywhere Starter at $19/mo is the cheapest all-in-one option in 2026.

 Yes, but they're built for general project management rather than content specifically.
 They work for teams where content is one of many workstreams, but dedicated content tools offer better features like platform previews, hashtag libraries, and native publishing.